-The Office of the Coordinator-General is leading this review, with assistance from the Department of Justice and Attorney-General and in consultation with the Office of Best Practice Regulation, which is part of the Queensland Productivity Commission.
+The Office of the Coordinator-General conducted the review, with assistance from the Department of Justice and Attorney-General and in consultation with the Office of Best Practice Regulation, which is part of the Queensland Treasury.

 For further information about the review, please email the review team at SSRCPIR@coordinatorgeneral.qld.gov.au.